Picoides dorsalis dorsalis

 18 Jul 1994, a female which was associated with a second undescribed bird in burned ponderosa pine woodland in Smiley Canyon, Sioux Co (Gubanyi 1996, Silcock and Rosche 1994).

-The sites of the 2014-2015 records were in the area of an extensive fire that occurred in Aug 2012; usually this species occupies a newly burned area for six or even 10 years (Leonard 2001), but none could be found despite careful searching 5 Apr and 24 May 2016 in East Ash Canyon, Dawes Co.
-It appears the bark beetle outbreak that attracted these birds Jun 2014 had died down and the birds may have moved on after only two years of residency (see Comments).
-There were no reports during the intervening 2014-2015 winter, although it seems likely the birds were still present.
+The sites of the 2014-2016 records were in the area of an extensive fire that occurred in Aug 2012; usually this species occupies a newly burned area for six or even 10 years (Leonard 2001), but none could be found despite careful searching 5 Apr and 24 May 2016 in East Ash Canyon, Dawes Co, although BCR surveyors reported one there 5 Jun 2016.
+It appears the bark beetle outbreak that attracted these birds Jun 2014 had died down and the birds may have moved on after only three years of residency (see Comments).
+There were no reports during the intervening 2014-2015 or 2015-2016 winters, although it seems likely the birds were still present.

-A female was reported by Bird Conservancy of the Rockies surveyor Dave Sandahl 30 May 2019 along Milo Road, southwest of Joder, Sioux Co, but the report was not accepted by NOURC due to “lack of detail” (eBird. org; Brogie 2020).
+A female was reported by BCR surveyor Dave Sandahl 30 May 2019 in a recent burn area along Milo Road, southwest of Joder, Sioux Co, but the report was not accepted by NOURC due to “lack of detail” (eBird. org; Brogie 2020).

 Images